Neck Injuries & Workers' Compensation in PA

 • Sitting at a desk for a long time: While you may not suffer neck-related pain if your job requires you to only occasionally work at a desk, if you are a computer programmer, a journalist or an administrative assistant and spend long hours at your desk, you may develop neck-related pain.
 This is more likely as you grow older or if your job is very stressful.

-• Slips and falls: You can injure your neck on the job as a result of a slip and fall because of a wet floor, broken steps, loose debris or poor lighting.
+• Slips and falls: You can injure your neck on the job as a result of a slip and fall because of a wet floor, broken steps, loose debris, or poor lighting.
 A work-related fall can result in a partial dislocation of your cervical spine, which can damage muscle and ligaments and create instability in your neck.
 In severe cases, paralysis is possible.
 A cervical dislocation may require surgery.

 • Car accidents: If your job requires you to do a great deal of driving and you are involved in a car accident, whiplash is a potential problem.
 As stated earlier, whiplash is when the head moves forward rapidly and snaps back.
 This can injure the muscles and connective tissues, making it difficult to move your head.
 Severe cases of whiplash can cause issues for months and may require surgery.